openzipkin/brave/spring-beans/README.md

 Bean Factories exist for the following types:
 * EndpointFactoryBean - for configuring the service name, IP etc representing this host
 * TracingFactoryBean - wires most together, like reporter and log integration
+* RpcTracingFactoryBean - for RPC tagging and sampling policy
-* HttpTracingFactoryBean - for http tagging and sampling policy
+* HttpTracingFactoryBean - for HTTP tagging and sampling policy
 * CurrentTraceContextFactoryBean - for scope decorations such as MDC (logging) field correlation
 * ExtraFieldPropagationFactoryBean - for propagating extra fields over headers, like "customer-id"